DrJanDuffy/Skye-Canyon-Homes-Vercel/AUTO-DEPLOY-README.md

-# Automated Git Push for Deployment
+# Automated Git Push After Successful Deployment

-Your Skye Canyon real estate website now automatically syncs with GitHub when you deploy.
-This ensures your code is always backed up and version-controlled.
+Your Skye Canyon real estate website now automatically syncs with GitHub only after successful deployments.
+This ensures failed deployments don't get pushed to your repository.

 ## What's New

-When you deploy your site, the system now:
-- Automatically commits your latest changes
+The system now triggers Git sync ONLY after successful deployment:
+- Waits for deployment completion before syncing
-- Pushes code to your GitHub repository
+- Only pushes code to GitHub if deployment succeeds
-- Maintains a complete deployment history
+- Creates deployment records with timestamps
 - Shows deployment status in the web interface
+- Prevents unsuccessful deployments from reaching GitHub

 ## Quick Setup